nikhilnd/kalshi-market-making/README.md

 <img src="images/kalshi.png"  width="50%" height="50%">

+Note: After the completion of this project, the bracket width of S&P 500 markets was changed from 50 points to 25 points.

 ## Trading System

 In order to trade autonomously, we built an end-to-end trading system using the Kalshi Websockets API, Kalshi Trade API, and the TD Ameritrade API (for live S&P 500 prices).
 The main components of the system were: